 4 ) Drain Or Changing The Engine Oil

-It is important to drain off the old engine oil before you end up with your boat winterization.
+It is important to drain off the old engine oil before you winterize your boat motor.
 Not just that gear case oil is also drained and replaced.
-This is done because the old dirty oil gets thicker as the time pass if kept idle; thus restricting normal startup of engine in the next summer.
+This is done because the old dirty oil gets thicker as the time pass if kept idle; thus restricting normal startup of the engine in the next summer.

 That is why most people just drain the oil and prefer to replenish it with the new one; only during the spring time inspection.
 But many including myself prefer to replenish it now; while your engine is still warm and can be done easily.
 To start open the drain plug under or below the engine or use a pump to suck out oil from the dipstick line.

 Now allow the dirty oil to drain slowly for next 10 to 20 minutes.
 Now locate and replace the oil filter usually found on the lower side of the engine.
 Once done refill the engine oil back into the system using the oil fill, funnel and fresh new oil.
 Similarly we open the drain plug for the gear case to drain gear oil.